 Reimagining Nabokov: Pedagogies for the 21st Century edited by Sara Karpukhin and José Vergara was reviewed by Anoushka Alexander-Rose, of the University of Southamptonn in Volume XVII of the Nabokov Online Journal.
 Alexander-Rose calls the volume, "[a] valuable study for any reader, teacher, scholar, or student of Nabokov.
 Amongst specific and urgent insights on the potential for digital methods, the relevance of Nabokov for students today, and how to reconcile issues of identity with an author who disavowed history and politics, are much wider and timeless questions of authorial control and the ability to access reality."
 Read the full review here.

 ACP interns Katie McMaye (‘23) and Evelyn Chi (‘25) spent spring semester immersed in the world of acquisitions, marketing, and even having some fun with the Chicago Manual of Style.
 Katie and Evelyn completed a range of projects and gained hands-on experience with many key moments in the publishing cycle--from generating keywords and metadata for our titles to compiling author usage reports to honing their developmental and copy editing skills in a collaboration with the Student Museum Educator Interns at the Mead Art Museum.
-Head over to our Community Page to read Katie and Evelyn on Zine culture’s connection to OA and the systems of prestige undergirding scholarly publishing.
+You can read Katie and Evelyn on Zine culture’s connection to OA and the systems of prestige undergirding scholarly publishing on ACP's Blog.
 Also check out our Instagram @AmherstCollegePress to see more highlights from spring 2023!